 Directory information can also be disclosed to outside organizations without a parent’s prior written consent.
 Outside organizations include, but are not limited to, companies that manufacture class rings or publish yearbooks.

-Additionally, pursuant to the Elementary and Secondary Education Act of 1965 (ESEA) and other federal law, directory information will be provided to recruiters from the armed services upon request.
+Additionally, pursuant to the Elementary and Secondary Education Act of 1965 (ESEA) and other federal law, directory information will be provided to recruiters from the armed services upon request, including telephone numbers.
 Parents must notify their child’s school in writing if they do not want his/her directory information released to military recruiters.

 SECTION 504 NOTICE